 4. Halo 3

 “Finish the fight.”
-The slogan had been etched into Halo fans’ minds for months prior to Halo 3’s launch.
+The slogan had been etched into Halo fans’ minds for months before Halo 3’s launch.
 It was the culmination of years of buildup and conflict, with the war between the Covenant and humanity finally coming to some type of conclusion.

 Bungie didn’t disappoint, with one of the most emotional and intense campaigns in the entire series, albeit with less consistency across mission than either previous game … we could have done without the Gravemind sections.